Tina04021997/How-To-RNAseq/README.md

 # How-to-RNAseq
-- This is the pipeline for RNA-seq DESeq2 analyzing, which mainly follows the workflow written by Michael I. Love et el.
+This is the pipeline for RNA-seq DESeq2 analyzing, which uses the data from publication [A circadian clock regulates efflux by the blood-brain barrier in mice and human cells](https://www.nature.com/articles/s41467-020-20795-9.pdf).

-## Pipline workflow
+## Pipeline workflow
 Which includes:
 1. QC test: FastQC + MultiQC
 2. Alignment: STAR